Phát Diệm Cathedral

 Father six’s life and spiritual journey is what made the cathedral such an interesting creation – it’s a combination of both Gothic European , Oriental and Buddhist architecture along with sprinklings of traditional Vietnamese folk art.
 Tan Luc passed away in 1899 whereupon 40 000 Catholics attended his funeral.
 His tomb can be found in the front yard of Phat Diem cathedral, the place where he devoted so much of his life.

 The Cathedral is constructed entirely from only stone and ironwood- Father six sourced the majority of materials from neighbouring provinces.
 Some of the ironwood pillars came from 200km away deep into Nghe An.
-A mountain in Thanh Hoa province, with a travel stretching over 60 km, provided the most valuable slabs of stone.
+A mountain in Thanh Hoa province, with a journey stretching over 60 km, provided the most valuable slabs of stone.

 Laying the foundations of Phat Diem was a feat in itself; originally the ground was an alluvial floodplain of reeds, mud and soft sediment.
 Lengths of bamboo were driven 20 to 30 metres deep down into the mud before piles of dirt, sand and rocks were added on top to be compacted down.
 This process was repeated over many years until the foundations were deemed solid and some of the sourced materials had arrived.